Algorant/obsidian_backup/MV/Work/Medtronic/Projects/Socket Tracing/Socket Tracing - Refactor.md

 #### Knime / Alteryx Integrations
 - Individual scripts should be usable inside of these programs

-### Parts needed:
+#### Parts needed:

-- Creation of Structured Data with set columns
-- Fuzzy Match of that Data
+- Components from SQL
+	- Direct Sales
+	- Standalone Install Base
-- Separating Matched and Unmatched Data
+	- Bed and Procedures
-- Creating Master Data List (with date and OEM Source included)
+	- MID Columns
+- Components from lookup (current excel, should be SQL)
-- Populating Master Table with OEM Info for each OEM
+	- Override Table
+	- Product Matching Table
+	- Customer Validation Table
+	-

 #### Misc Issues
 - OEM_Ctry was missing from direct sales when translated from SQL to python